codehruv/textEditor/README.md

 The idea is to read files line by line using a newly defined data-type `erow` and other C file functionalities.

+### Project Notes

+While this was an easy challenge, it was just what I needed to ease into learning the vim key bindings, navigating tmux and using w3m.

+This is also my first time writing a long program.
+Every time I leave it alone for a day or two, I have to read my code till I understand where I left off.
+Thankfully, I have the handy step-by-step guide with me.
+Taking on a project like this with no guidance is the goal, but I don't think I am at that level yet.